YukunJ/Turtle/README.md

 4. The **Looper** is the main brain of the system.
 It registers new client connection into the **Poller**, and upon the **Poller** returns back event-ready connections, it fetches their callback functions and execute them.
 5. The **ThreadPool** manages how many **Looper**s are there in the system to avoid over-subscription.
 6. Optionally there exists a **Cache** layer using LRU policy with tunable storage size parameters.

+The **Turtle** core network part is around 1000 lines of code, and the HTTP+CGI module is another 700 lines.

 ### Docker